vrshowdown/bwm-ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Copyright © {2025} {Jibreel Utley} – All rights reserved.

+Licensed use of this software is permitted **only** after obtaining prior written authorization from the copyright holder.

+Without explicit, written permission, you may **not**:

+1. copy, modify, merge, publish, distribute, sublicense, or sell any part of the Software or its derivative works;
+2. use the Software in a commercial or non‑commercial product, service, or research project;
+3. remove or obscure this copyright and permission notice.

+A grant of permission, when given, is non‑exclusive and may be revoked at any time if the licensee breaches any term of the agreement.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.